-Like Darius mentioned, there’s little reason not to invest in ARK portfolios.
+According to Darius, he believes that ARK portfolios do show strong potential.
 Remember, they aren’t static and underperforming constituents can be given the boot.
 Besides the five innovation platforms, there is also quantum computing, virtual reality, and solar energy which could be introduced into the portfolio in the coming year.

 However, Darius does mention that this fund also has the ability to give you a mini heart attack.
 It is definitely not a call for you to sell your house or all your assets in order to invest in the fund.
 Do make sense of what the portfolio weightage should be in your own overall portfolio.

 #5 Investing should be a habit for us all

 Finally, Darius impressed the online audience with his little magic trick, sharing that with a HABIT, even when you lose a bit of it (tearing away the H), you will still have ABIT (tearing away the A), followed by BIT (tearing away the B) and you’ll finally have IT.

 And when you have a habit, it always has an interesting way of coming back.
 Yes, for those that tuned in, his originally torn-up piece of paper with only IT, re-appeared as another sheet with the entire word HABIT on it.

 Want to adopt an investing habit?
 Here’s how to get started:

 Best Brokerage Accounts To Start Your Investment Journey In Singapore